 - all libraries were generated using the same protocol and are PCR amplified

-- all libraries need to have DNA concentrations in about the same range
+- all libraries have DNA concentrations in the same range

 - verify that Bioanalyzer traces of your libraries show the same fragment size distribution

-- quantify each library by fluorometry (Qubit or the plate reader)
+- quantify each library by fluorometry (Qubit or plate reader)

 - if necessary dilute some of the highly concentrated libraries (to bring them in line with the others)